fankam12/Azure-Portfolio-Project/README.md

-# Azure Portfolio Project — HomeLabRG
+# Azure Portfolio Project — Home lab Infrastructure

 This is a step-by-step Azure cloud infrastructure project designed to reinforce my learning for the **AZ-104: Microsoft Azure Administrator** certification.
 The project is built using **Azure PowerShell CLI** and deployed via the Azure Portal.